buildingSMART-Portugal/EIR/EIR-EN.md

 Variable, refers to the form in which the information is presented.
 Each information container must contain a single type of information.

-The list can be expanded by the Lead Appointed Party if deemed necessary.
+The list can be expanded by the lead appointed party if deemed necessary.

 Newly defined codes must be listed alongside their definitions in the BIM Execution Plan.